American Electric Power (NASDAQ:AEP) Issues FY 2022 Earnings Guidance

-American Electric Power (NASDAQ:AEP) updated its FY 2022 earnings guidance on Friday.
+American Electric Power (NASDAQ:AEP) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided EPS guidance of $4.850-$5.050 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.970.
 The company issued revenue guidance of -.

-A number of research firms have commented on AEP.
-Wells Fargo & Company reduced their price objective on shares of American Electric Power from $96.00 to $93.00 and set an equal weight rating for the company in a research report on Friday, July 23rd.
-Bank of America raised shares of American Electric Power from a neutral rating to a buy rating and set a $86.88 price objective for the company in a research report on Monday, July 26th.
-Mizuho reduced their price objective on shares of American Electric Power from $91.00 to $86.00 and set a buy rating for the company in a research report on Wednesday, October 27th.
-Finally, Morgan Stanley reduced their price objective on shares of American Electric Power from $108.00 to $106.00 and set an overweight rating for the company in a research report on Tuesday, October 19th.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating and six have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company presently has a consensus rating of Buy and a consensus target price of $93.27.
+American Electric Power (NASDAQ:AEP) last issued its earnings results on Wednesday, October 27th.
+The company reported $1.43 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $1.46 by ($0.03).
+American Electric Power had a return on equity of 10.72% and a net margin of 14.61%.
+The business had revenue of $4.60 billion during the quarter, compared to the consensus estimate of $4.30 billion.
+During the same period in the prior year, the business earned $1.47 EPS.
+The business’s revenue was up 12.2% on a year-over-year basis.
+As a group, equities research analysts expect that American Electric Power will post 4.7 earnings per share for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Friday, December 10th.
-Investors of record on Wednesday, November 10th will be issued a $0.78 dividend.
-The ex-dividend date is Tuesday, November 9th.
-This is a boost from American Electric Power’s previous quarterly dividend of $0.74.
-This represents a $3.12 annualized dividend and a yield of 3.80%.
-American Electric Power’s dividend payout ratio is presently 65.14%.
+AEP has been the topic of a number of recent analyst reports.
+Bank of America raised American Electric Power from a neutral rating to a buy rating and set a $86.88 price target on the stock in a report on Monday, July 26th.
+Mizuho cut their price target on American Electric Power from $91.00 to $86.00 and set a buy rating on the stock in a report on Wednesday, October 27th.
+Morgan Stanley cut their price target on American Electric Power from $108.00 to $106.00 and set an overweight rating on the stock in a report on Tuesday, October 19th.
+Finally, Wells Fargo & Company cut their price target on American Electric Power from $96.00 to $93.00 and set an equal weight rating on the stock in a report on Friday, July 23rd.
+One research analyst has rated the stock with a sell rating, one has given a hold rating and six have issued a buy rating to the company.
+According to MarketBeat.com, the stock presently has a consensus rating of Buy and a consensus price target of $93.27.

-In related news, CEO Nicholas K. Akins sold 2,100 shares of the company’s stock in a transaction that occurred on Wednesday, September 1st.
-The stock was sold at an average price of $89.76, for a total value of $188,496.00.
-Following the sale, the chief executive officer now directly owns 98,672 shares in the company, valued at $8,856,798.72.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Insiders sold 6,300 shares of company stock worth $537,999 over the last quarter.
-0.14% of the stock is currently owned by company insiders.
+In related news, CEO Nicholas K. Akins sold 2,100 shares of the business’s stock in a transaction that occurred on Wednesday, September 1st.
+The stock was sold at an average price of $89.76, for a total transaction of $188,496.00.
+Following the sale, the chief executive officer now owns 98,672 shares of the company’s stock, valued at $8,856,798.72.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+In the last three months, insiders have sold 6,300 shares of company stock worth $537,999.
+0.14% of the stock is owned by corporate insiders.

-An institutional investor recently raised its position in American Electric Power stock.
-Morgan Stanley lifted its position in shares of American Electric Power Company, Inc. (NASDAQ:AEP) by 20.8% during the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 6,163,616 shares of the company’s stock after purchasing an additional 1,061,831 shares during the quarter.
-Morgan Stanley owned 1.23% of American Electric Power worth $521,379,000 at the end of the most recent reporting period.
-73.94% of the stock is currently owned by hedge funds and other institutional investors.
+A hedge fund recently raised its stake in American Electric Power stock.
+Morgan Stanley boosted its holdings in American Electric Power Company, Inc. (NASDAQ:AEP) by 20.8% during the 2nd quarter, according to the company in its most recent disclosure with the SEC.
+The fund owned 6,163,616 shares of the company’s stock after buying an additional 1,061,831 shares during the quarter.
+Morgan Stanley owned 1.23% of American Electric Power worth $521,379,000 as of its most recent SEC filing.
+73.94% of the stock is owned by hedge funds and other institutional investors.

 About American Electric Power